 15. Chili-Topped Cornbread Waffles

-For some reason, there seems to always be a container of leftover chili in the freezer.
-Now you can put last week’s dinner to use without having a full-on cowboy dinner.
+There seems to always be a container of leftover chili in the freezer, right?
+Now you can put last week’s dinner to use without having a full-fledged cowboy dinner.
 Instead of making breakfast waffles, make cornbread waffles and pair them with some meat and beans.
 If your kid usually craves hearty meals for lunchtime, they’ll enjoy this yummy creation.